-River of Art is an annual arts festival held on the far South Coast of NSW.
+River of Art is an annual arts festival held on the NSW far South Coast.

 River of Art is proudly supported by the NSW Government through Destination NSW, Regional Arts NSW and Create NSW.
-Support is also received from the Eurobodalla Shire Council, regional Chambers of Commerce and local businesses.
+Support is also received from the Eurobodalla Shire Council and local businesses.

 Where is River of Art held?

-River of Art extends the along the far South Coast of NSW – known as the Eurobodalla – with activities from Durras in the north to Tilba in the south.
+River of Art extends the along the far South Coast of NSW, presenting 100 activities from Durras in the north to Bermagui in the south.
 Some events are open over the whole festival, and some are one-off performances.

 Art on Parade

-Presented in partnership with Narooma-based art organisation SoART, entry forms for the River of Art Prize will be available from 29 January 2018.
-The River of Art Prize is a highly regarded competition, professionally judged by a panel of successful artists.
-Further details and entry forms available in February 2018.
+Presented in partnership with Narooma-based art organisation SoART, the River of Art Prize is a highly regarded competition, professionally judged by a panel of successful artists.